Taqsiqtuut Indigenous Research-Creation Lab Mural project

 Kaylyn Baker

-Kaylyn is a Northern Tutchone and Tlingit artist from the Yukon and a citizen of Selkirk First Nation but based out of Whitehorse.
-Kaylyn is an avid beader, using a variety of materials and textiles, and drawing on the principals of visual art to create her own designs.
-In addition to making jewelry, Kaylyn’s beadwork adorns garments and accessories, including mukluks, moccasins, and purses.
-She is also exploring ASMR, below is a photo of Kaylyn using a shawl she created and a contact mic to create ASMR noises.
+Kaylyn Baker is a Northern Tutchone and Tlingit artist from the Yukon.
+She is a citizen of Selkirk First Nation based out of Whitehorse.
+Kaylyn is an avid beader, using a variety of traditional and contemporary materials and textiles.
+She draws on the principles of visual art to create her own designs.
+In addition to making jewelry, Kaylyn’s beadwork adorns garments and accessories, including mukluks, moccasins, purses, and regalia.
+Her work has walked the red carpet at the Emmy Awards, she was a featured designer at Vancouver Indigenous Fashion Week 2022 as well as the Adäka Art Festival Fashion Show in Whitehorse 2022, and she is the winner of the 2023 Yukon Art Prize.

 Ann-Sofie Kallok